 You’ll want to do this for each of the main 3 front speakers, and place panels at each of the marked spots.

-Given that sound absorption dampens the sound in a room, this can actually lead to the room sounding too quiet if over done.
+This can be a good balance since acoustically treating to much can lead to the room sounding too quiet if over done.

 Where Should Acoustic Panels Be Placed? & What To Keep In Mind